stevenvelozo/dropbag/README.md

 # dropbag

-Simple HTTP-based file storage with different persistence options
+Simple SDK and REST-based file storage with different persistence options.

+Switch between (or use both of) FS, Mongo, Lucene, etc.